 myScene that you want to include in the

 Specify the required asset directories to include in the executable.
 These

 directories are located in the

 Under Additional Asset Directories to Cook, click the Adds Element button to add elements and specify these directories:

 Rebuild the lighting in your scenes.
 If you do not rebuild the lighting, the shadows from the light source in your executable file are incorrect and a warning about rebuilding the lighting displays during simulation.
 In the Unreal Editor toolbar, select Build > Build Lighting Only.

-(Optional) If you plan to obtain semantic segmentation data from the scene by
+(Optional) If you plan to semantic segmentation data from the scene by using a

-3D Camera block, enable rendering of the stencil IDs.
-In the left
+Camera block, enable rendering of the stencil IDs.
+In the left pane,